esnet/EScp/README.md

     - Summary written to receiver log (if logging to a file/syslog)
   * Change how sender/receiver negotiate session termination
     - Removes session close delays and better file verification
-  * Remove a possible race condition and delay on file iteration
+  * Fix race condition and/or delay on file iteration
+  * Fix directory traversal and close zero bytes file descriptors
+  * Check that files don't leave prefix
+  * Update how progress bar is displayed

 Changes from 0.7.0 to 0.7.1 (20 June 2024):
   * Checksum feature enabled